mobilipia/build-tools/README.rst

 Creating a new app
 ------------------
-Run ``wm-create`` to create a new app and set up your local development environment.
+Run ``forge create`` to create a new app and set up your local development environment.

 This command will create a ``user`` directory, with an initial app configuration file for you to customise.